-The non-profit, non-partisan research organization Child Trends, from which these numbers came, also showed that in the same year, 37 percent of the children in care in Montana were American Indian/Alaska Native children.
-Native American children represent only nine percent of children in Montana.
-In comparison 46 percent of the children in care in Montana were white children, even though they represented 78 percent of the state’s children.
-This means that more than a third of the children in foster care in Montana are American Indian.
+According to Children’s Bureau data from 2023, 41.0 percent of Montana children in care were American Indian/Alaska Native children.
+However, Native American children represent only 8.7 percent of the total population of children in Montana.
+In comparison, 42.7 percent of the children in care in Montana were white children, even though they represented 77.2 percent of the state’s children.
+This means that more than four out of 10 Montana children in foster care in 2023 were Native American. (https://cwoutcomes.acf.hhs.gov/cwodatasite/pdf/montana.html)

-In 2015, to improve outcomes for children and families, the federally funded Court Improvement Program (CIP) started a pilot program called the pre-hearing conference (PHC) project, which began in Lewis and Clark, Gallatin, and Flathead counties.
-From there it expanded to Yellowstone, Cascade, Park and Sweetgrass, Butte-Silverbow, and Cascade counties, and the 5th and 7th judicial districts.
+In 2015, to improve outcomes for children and families, the federally funded Montana Court Improvement Program (CIP) initiated a pilot program called the Pre-Hearing Conference (PHC) project, which began in Lewis and Clark, Gallatin, and Flathead counties.
+It was based on an earlier pilot project in Yellowstone County.
+From there, the CIP pilot program expanded to Yellowstone, Cascade, Park, Sweetgrass, Butte-Silverbow, and Cascade counties, and the 5th and 7th judicial districts.

-At its most basic, a PHC is a conversation among the parties that occurs before the Emergency Protective Services hearing.
-The participants include parents, Child and Family Services Division (CFSD) Child Protection Specialists (CPS), attorneys, tribal representatives, Court Appointed Special Advocates (CASA) volunteers, guardians ad litem, foster parents, family members, and children, if appropriate.
-The PHC’s are conducted by a neutral facilitator, who is paid by CIP.
+At its most basic, a PHC is a conversation among the parties that occurs before the EPS hearing.
+The participants include parents, the Child and Family Services Division (CFSD) Child Protection Investigators and/or Child Reunification Specialists, attorneys, tribal representatives, a Court Appointed Special Advocate (CASA) or other guardian ad litem, foster or resource parents, family members, and children, if appropriate.
+PHCs are conducted by a neutral facilitator, who is paid by the Montana Office of the Court Administrator (OCA).
 The facilitator’s role is to make sure everyone in the room can speak openly and honestly about the pending case.
-Facilitators are not allowed to give legal advice, and judges do not participate.
+Facilitators cannot give legal advice, and judges do not participate in PHCs.

 The purpose of the PHC is to talk about the four main issues in the case:

-PHC’s provide an opportunity for all parties to establish a mutual understanding of what is in the best interest of the children, and to begin working toward reunification of the family as a team.
-PHC’s seek to establish trust between the parties by fostering open discussions among them.
+PHCs provide an opportunity for all parties to establish a mutual understanding of what is in the best interest of the children and to begin working toward family reunification as a team.
+PHCs seek to establish trust between the parties by fostering open discussions among them.

-Besides introducing the parties and their roles as they relate to the children, and trying to move the process from adversarial to cooperative, the general goals of a pre-hearing conference consist of:
+Besides introducing the parties and their roles as they relate to the children, and trying to move the process from adversarial to cooperative, the general goals of a PHC consist of:

 The outcomes CIP hopes to achieve through the PHC's are: